dsccommunity/SqlServerDsc/tests/Integration/README.md

 with this user and that means that this user must have permission to access the properties `IsClustered` and `IsHadrEnable`.*

+### Image media (ISO)

+The path to the image media is set in the environment variable `$env:IsoImagePath` and the drive letter used to mount the image media is save in `$env:IsoDriveLetter`.

+This information can be used for other integration tests that depends on the image media.
+Those integration test must be run after integration tests for resource SqlSetup has run.

 ## SqlRSSetup

 Installs _Microsoft SQL Server 2017 Reporting Services_ in Azure Pipelines job